 But virtualisation has disadvantages too.
 Running Windows within a virtual machine means that you're effectively running two operating systems at the same time, so you're going to need plenty of processor power and memory to get decent performance when running your Windows apps.

-Even so, most recent Macs can still provide good performance when running Windows in a virtual machine, and it's only 3D games and high-end graphics apps that need the extra power you can get from dual-booting with Boot Camp.
+Even so, most recent (Intel) Macs can still provide good performance when running Windows in a virtual machine, and it's only 3D games and high-end graphics apps that need the extra power you can get from dual-booting with Boot Camp.

 How to get Windows for Mac

 If you want to run Windows 10 on your Mac you can download it as a 'disk image' file - sometimes also called an 'ISO file' - from Microsoft's website.

 You can download ISO files for Windows 7 and Windows 8.1 as well.
 However, these versions of Windows were originally sold on disk, so if you still have the original disk then it's probably quicker to create the ISO file using the installer program on the disk.
 This is actually quite straightforward, and Apple covers this option on its website too.